Malcolm Funt

 - Speaker: “Acting as an Expert Witness in Contaminated Sites Litigation” June 2019 Society of Contaminated Sites Approved Professionals of British Columbia

-- Co-author: “Evidence” Annual Review of Law and Practice (CLE) 2016
+- Co-author: “Evidence” Annual Review of Law and Practice (CLEBC) 2016